 Be sure to keep all of your doctor's appointments so that your progress can be checked.

-Your doctor will check your progress and may want to take some blood/eye/skin tests from time to time.
+Your doctor may want to take some blood or request eye or skin tests to check your progress from time to time.
 This helps to prevent unwanted side effects.

 Things you must not do